SeaQL/seaql.github.io/SeaORM/docs/04-generate-database-schema/02-create-enum.md

 ### SQLite

-Enum is not supported in SQLite so it will be stored as `TEXT` type.
+Enum is not supported in SQLite so it will be stored as `TEXT`.

 ```rust
 use sea_orm::{Schema, Statement};